MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 ### Checking BitLocker status with the control panel

 Checking BitLocker status with the control panel is the most common method used by most users.
-Once opened, the status for each volume will display next to the volume description and drive letter.
+Once opened, the status for each volume is displayed next to the volume description and drive letter.
 Available status return values with the control panel include:

 | Status | Description |
 | - | - |